syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

 We've also added monorepo-specific configuration in `vercel.json`:

-- Custom build command that focuses only on the web app and removes Husky prepare scripts
+- Custom build command that focuses only on the web app and removes Husky prepare scripts using Node.js
-- Custom install command that focuses only on the web app and removes Husky prepare scripts
+- Custom install command that focuses only on the web app and removes Husky prepare scripts using Node.js
 - Ignore command to only trigger builds when the web app changes
 - Custom output directory pointing to the web app's `.next` directory
 - Rewrites to properly handle the monorepo structure